Azure/iot-identity-service/docs/running/aziot-certd.md

 - `[preloaded_certs]` - This section defines preloaded certs as a map of cert ID to URI.
 For example, if you have a device ID cert file that you want the service to make available to the other components, you would register that file in this section.

     Only `file://` URIs are supported at this time.
+Files must be in PEM format and can contain one or more certificates.

 Save this file to any location that is readable by the user you will run the service as.
-The service looks for this file by default at `/etc/aziot/certd/config.toml`, but it can be given a different path by setting the `CONFIG` env var.
+The service looks for this file by default at `/etc/aziot/certd/config.toml`, but it can be given a different path by setting the `AZIOT_CERTD_CONFIG` env var.

 With this basic file, fill it out depending on what workflow you want to test: